ayushHIT/Student-database-app/README.md

 ## Download & Run

-You can download the latest runnable JAR from StudentDBApp.jar page.
+You can download the latest runnable JAR from https://github.com/ayushHIT/Student-database-app/releases/tag/v1.0.0 page.

 Run it with:
 ```bash
 java -jar StudentDBApp.jar